mjoshd/esphome_martin-jerry-mj-sd01-fan-timer/README.md

 Offers 10, 20, 30, and 60 minute timers as well as an always-on mode.

-Uses the LEDs to display remaining run time.
+Uses the LEDs to display time remaining.

 Defaults to 10 minute timer with any button press or being turned on from Home Assistant.

 Up button - increase timer.

-Up button long press - skip directly to always-on mode.
+Up button long press - always-on mode.

 Down button - decrease timer.

-Down button long press - skip directly to 30 minute timer.
+Down button long press - 30 minute timer.

 <br>